 Step 5

-- As I mentioned, do not over process your nuts while in the food processor, or you’ll end up with butter instead!
+• Do not over-process your nuts while in the food processor, or you’ll end up with nut butter instead!

-- This recipe calls for pumpkin puree.
-You can either buy canned pumpkin puree (making sure it’s NOT pumpkin pie filling) or you can roast fresh pumpkin in a 350 degree oven for about an hour to make your own puree.
-I usually don’t have time for that option since I’m working on all the other turkey day recipes!
+• This recipe calls for pumpkin puree.
+You can buy canned pumpkin puree (making sure it’s NOT pumpkin pie filling), or you can roast fresh pumpkin in a 350-degree F. oven for about an hour to make your own puree.
+I usually don’t have time for that option since I’m working on other turkey day recipes!

 Ingredients